Cactus Main Page Cactus Cards Cactus Project Logs Cactus at Events

 The primary CPU/RAM/ROM/UART interactions are based on Grant Searle's Mininal 6502 design, modified for use with a bus structure.
 Quinn Dunki's Veronica has served as major inspiration, particularly in her approach to construction and single step operation experiments .
 I took inspiration on front panel operation and interface design from slews of 1970s minis and micros.
 The front panel logic is very much my own original work.
 It takes about two dozen 74HCT series logic chips to make up the front panel control logic.
 Previously, I was using a variety of other 7400 series logic families, but switched to HCT at the suggestion of the good folks at 6502.org.
 The result is a colossal pile of wires that actually runs.

 Other modernization choices made include the use of a single SRAM chip containing 32K.
 The historically accurate solution would have been to use boards and boards of DRAM, or a very tiny quantity of SRAM chips (resulting in a much smaller amount of available RAM).
 The biggest change is the use of a 65C02S.
 The CMOS design and static core mean that the registers can be clocked down below 10KHz, unlike the original NMOS versions of the 6502.
 If you slow the clock down any further than that, your registers may lose their values.
 Some folks may tell you that 100KHz is the slowest an NMOS 6502 should go, but I've seen them clocked much slower and run perfectly fine.
-As far as I'm aware, some contemporary microprocessors from the 1970s could be clocked down and not lose thier state in this way.
+Circuitry intending to single step an NMOS 6502 must maintain clock speed while delaying the processor using logic involving the Ready and Sync lines.
+Further experiments into single step operation of the NMOS processor have taken precidence over the CMOS.
 I've also tried using 6551's instead of a 6850 for serial interaction for some experiments.
+However, the 6850 remains the primary ACIA choice for the project.

 Specifications: